decretist/apck-daily-office/_posts/2020-04-03-evening-cathedral.md

 He hath filled the hungry with good things; * and the rich he hath sent empty away.
 He remembering his mercy hath holpen his servant Israel; * as he promised to our forefathers, Abraham and his seed, for ever.

+Glory be to the Father, and to the Son, and to the Holy Ghost;
+As it was in the beginning, is now, and ever shall be, world without end.
+Amen.

 Here beginneth the forty-fourth verse of the twelfth chapter of the Gospel according to St. John:

 Jesus cried and said, He that believeth on me, believeth not on me,